emdupre/core-git-course/_episodes/04-remote.md

 ### Push changes to a remote repository

-We can use our cloned repository just as if it was a local repository so let's make some changes to our files and commit these.
+We can use our cloned repository just as if it were the original, local repository !
+So, let's make some changes to our files and commit these.

 ```
 $ git checkout master				# We'll continue working on the master branch
-$ nano journal.md				# Add results section
+$ vim journal.md				# Add results section
 $ git add journal.md				# Stage changes
 $ git commit
 ```
 {: .language-bash}

 Having done that, how do we send our changes back to the remote repository?
-We can do this by *pushing* our changes,
+We can do this by *pushing* our changes:

 ```
 $ git push origin master